B3LIOTT/CBC-CRACKER/README.md

 # CBC PADDING CRACKER

 This python script exploits the padding vulnerability of AES CBC encryption.
-It was designed to solve a CTF challenge, so it's not really usable in any context other than the one we've faced.
+It was designed to solve a CTF challenge.
-However you can read it to understand how I implemented it.
+To read details about AES Oracle Padding Attack, click [here](https://en.wikipedia.org/wiki/Padding_oracle_attack).

+TODO:
+- handle POST method